 - The surviving family members incurred damages as a result of the death.

-The precise statutes that govern wrongful death claims vary from state to state.
+As your wrongful death attorney can explain, the precise statutes that govern wrongful death claims vary from state to state.
 In general, though, you should be able to recover compensation for the loss if you can prove the above elements.

 Typically, the biggest differences among state law have to do with the last two elements, or the surviving family and resulting damages.
 Each state limits which family members may bring a wrongful death suit against a reckless driver and what kinds of damages they can collect.